tersesystems/echopraxia-spring-boot-example/README.md

 }
 ```

-for Log4J, you will need to exclude the `spring-boot-starter-logging` implementation, and then add `spring-boot-starter-log4j2` and `spring-boot-starter-web` explicitly:
+If you would rather use Log4J, you will need to exclude the `spring-boot-starter-logging` implementation, and then add `spring-boot-starter-log4j2` and `spring-boot-starter-web` explicitly:

 ```groovy
 configurations {